http4s/http4s-jdk-http-client/docs/src/main/mdoc/index.md

 which is enabled by default.
 See [here](https://github.com/http4s/http4s-jdk-http-client/issues/200) for a report.

-You can work around this by using a [custom client](#custom-clients) or by upgrading to a newer Java version.
+You can work around this by using a [custom client](#custom-clients) with TLS 1.3 disabled or by upgrading to a newer Java version (e.g. Java 14 LTS).
 @@@

 ### Creating the client